Symbolic Significance of Characters

 Many of the characters in A Tale of Two Cities have a symbolical significance.
 Charles Dickens has a perfect control over art of characterization and he use them perfectly to achieve his ends.
 All the characters are either an allegory or a symbol.
 In this short lesson, there is a brief symbolic significance of characters in A Tale of Two Cities.

 The Marquis d’Evremonde | Evil and Corruption

 Symbolic significance of d’Evremonde reflects French Revolution on factual grounds.
-Marquis d’Evremonde is the symbol of inhumanity stonehearted aristocracy and callousness of the privileged class.
+Marquis d’Evremonde is the symbol of inhumanity stone-hearted aristocracy and callousness of the privileged class.
 He is a symbol for evil and corruption and represents the ruling class of aristocrats.
 He can do anything to meet his objectives and he is completely ignorant to the lives of the peasants whom he exploits.
 He lacks sympathy for the poor people as his attitude and behavior exposes him when he tramples a child to death under his carriage.
-Multiple events expose him and at same time upper class of France, that how they behave to lower class people.
-The rape of a young woman, murder of her brother, Doctor Manette’s imprisonment for eighteen years, and their hold on government authorities reveals stonehearted aristocracy of upper class in France at that time.
+Multiple events expose him and at the same time upper class of France, that how they behave to lower-class people.
+The rape of a young woman, murder of her brother, Doctor Manette’s imprisonment for eighteen years, and their hold on government authorities reveals stone-hearted aristocracy of upper class in France.